 Adding New Codes

 Select the blank line at the bottom of the top screen.

 Type your code in the Code column, check Active, give the code a description, select a Type from the drop-down menu and complete any other information needed for this code.
 Be sure to click Save at the top left of the screen.

 Scroll down and click on the row that includes the newly created code.
 This highlights the entire row in blue.
-On the bottom portion of the screen, add in the start and end dates as well as the other applicable data.
-Click SAVE when complete.
+On the bottom portion of the screen, add the start and end dates as well as other applicable data.
+Click SAVE when complete - notice the Save button on the left of the bottom section.
 A minimum of the start date, end date, and decrement action must be set in order for a billing code to be usable in the system.